Chrissy Metz Says She Met Her Boyfriend on Instagram: 'He Slid Into The DMs'

-The This Is Us actress swung by The Wendy Williams Show on Wednesday, when she revealed that she met new boyfriend Hal Rosenfeld via direct message on Instagram.
+The This Is Us actress swung by The Wendy Williams Show on Wednesday when she revealed that she has a new boyfriend she met via direct message on Instagram.

 “I know, cute, right?” said Metz, 38.
 “As the kids say, ‘He slid into the DMs.’ “